Enoch-Gonzalez/docker-laravel-httpd-nginx-project/README.md

    use homestead;
    ```

-4. Create a table. **This table name must match the string table's name declared in number 5 in the Environment Setup configuration
+4. Create a table. **This table name must match the string table's name declared in number 5 in the Environment Setup configuration**.

    ```mysql
    create table info (name varchar(20), lastname varchar(20), age int(2));